KelynWong/applicationDevelopment/worksheets/project_worksheet.md

 1. Does the frontend communicate with the mobile? `(No)`
 2. Does the frontend communicate directly with the database? `(No)`
 3. How should the frontend display data from the database? `(In a structured manner like tables and diagrams)`
-4. How does the frontend communicate with backend? `(Through an API)`
+4. How does the frontend communicate with backend? `(Through an API, the frontend calls the API which then the API connects to the database)`

 ---